 Alternative Eden D. Under Alternative Eden D, construction and operation of the offloading facility and associated infrastructure would raise bottom elevations in the Bay and Inland Ponds and the Bay Ponds would be restored to tidal marsh, but all breaches to the Bay Ponds would occur from the OAC.
 No breaches to the Bay Ponds would be constructed from the ACFCC.
 The Inland Ponds and Southern Ponds would be retained and enhanced as managed ponds under tidal marsh formed in the Bay Ponds and then could be similarly opened to full tidal flows.
 Pilot channels would facilitate draining and filling and also minimize areas of ponding at low tide that could trap fish and expose them to increased predation risk.
 The sole connection from the ACFCC would occur at the existing water control structure that would provide managed connectivity with the Southern Ponds.
-In the long-term, most of the water control structures in the Inland and/or the Southern Ponds, as in Alternative Eden B. The water control structures connecting the ACFCC would not be removed but would be operated with full flows, providing muted tidal conditions.
+In the long-term, most of the water control structures in the Inland and/or the Southern Ponds may be removed or modified to provide fully tidal flows to the Inland Ponds and Southern Ponds, as in Alternative Eden B. The water control structures connecting the ACFCC would not be removed but would be operated with full flows, providing muted tidal conditions.